Daddy & Daughter Dungeons & Dragons

 The ITT gaming group

 During that same year, while I was teaching classes at ITT Tech, some students of mine who were fellow fantasy-gaming enthusiasts inquired as to whether we could start a D&D group of our own.
 I was intrigued and immediately went to pick up some supplies: the latest rulebooks, several boxes of minatures, a wet-erase roll-up map we could draw on, and a "Pound o' Dice".
 (We ended up playing for several years at ITT.
-Even though I've changed jobs, I still get together with a group of my former students for D&D.)
+Even though I've changed jobs, I still get together with a group of my former students for gaming.)

 When I first brought home all the new gaming supplies, my daughters wanted to examine everything.